AgapeofIcarus/pandas-challenge/README.md

 # Heroes of Pymoli
 ![Heroes of Pymoli](https://github.com/AgapeofIcarus/pandas-challenge/blob/main/Fantasy.png?raw=true)

-UNCC Bootcamp assignment for Pandas
+UNCC Bootcamp Project for Pandas

 In this assigment, I have taken the role of lead analyst to go through data produced by a gaming company for their newest title "Heroes of Pymoli".
 While it is a free-to-play (FTP) game, purchases are encouraged for various items to be used during gameplay.
 The company has asked for a comprehensive summary of purchases in the following categories: